Accreditation at Hondros College OF NURSING

-Questions regarding overall educational quality or accreditation should be directed to Dr. Jeremy Hoshor-Johnson, Chief Administrative Officer & Provost (email@example.com).
-Questions regarding Title IV eligibility or administration should be directing to Mary Cannon, Director of Financial Aid (firstname.lastname@example.org) or by contacting one of the following regulatory agencies:
+Questions regarding overall educational quality or accreditation should be directed to Adam Bulizak, Dean, Accreditation and Compliance (firstname.lastname@example.org).
+Questions regarding Title IV eligibility or administration should be directed to Mary Cannon, Director of Financial Aid (email@example.com).

 National Accreditation vs. Regional Accreditation: